prathmbavge/PathGenie/README.md

 5. Open a pull request with a detailed description of your changes.

 Please follow the [Code of Conduct](https://grok.com/chat/CODE_OF_CONDUCT.md) and ensure your code adheres to the project’s style guidelines (e.g., ESLint, Prettier).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://grok.com/chat/LICENSE) file for details.

 ## Acknowledgements